autoplot/documentation/javadoc/org/das2/graph/DasCanvasComponent.md

-# org.das2.graph.DasCanvasComponentSuper class providing base functionality for all canvas components such as
+# org.das2.graph.DasCanvasComponent

- DasAxis, DasPlot, and DasLabel.
+Super class providing base functionality for all canvas components such as DasAxis, DasPlot, and DasLabel.

-DasCanvasComponent( )
+# DasCanvasComponent( )
 constructs a DasCanvasComponent, creating the DasMouseInputAdapter for it and assigning a default name to it.